-We use both underground storage caverns (or wells) and above ground storage tanks to store mixed NGLs and purity NGL, petrochemical and related products owned by us and our customers.
-We collect storage revenues under our NGL and related product storage contracts based on the number of days a customer has volumes in storage multiplied by a storage fee (as defined in each contract).
-With respect to capacity reservation agreements, we collect a fee for reserving storage capacity for certain customers in our underground storage wells.
-Customers pay reservation fees based on the level of storage capacity reserved rather than the actual volumes stored.
-When a customer exceeds its reserved capacity, we charge that customer excess storage fees.
-In addition, we generally charge customers throughput fees based on volumes delivered into and subsequently withdrawn from storage.
-Accordingly, the results of operations from these assets are dependent upon the level of storage capacity reserved by customers, the volume of product delivered into and withdrawn from storage and the level of fees charged.

-The following table presents selected information regarding our NGL and related product storage assets at February 1, 2017:
+We utilize underground storage caverns and above ground storage tanks to store mixed and purity NGLs, petrochemical and related products owned by us and our customers.
+The results of operations from our storage facilities are dependent upon the level of storage capacity reserved by customers, the volume of product delivered into and withdrawn from storage and the level of associated fees we charge.
+The following table presents selected information regarding our NGL and related product storage assets at February 1, 2018:

-Net Usable

-Storage

-Storage Capacity by State Capacity (MMBbls)
+Storage Capacity by State Net Usable Storage Capacity (MMBbls)

 Texas 145.2

 Louisiana 15.4

 Kansas 5.8

 Mississippi 5.1

 Others (1) 6.8

 Total (2) 178.3

-- (1) Includes storage capacity at facilities in Alabama, Arizona, Georgia, Illinois, Indiana, Iowa, Minnesota, Missouri, Nebraska, New York, North Carolina, Ohio, Pennsylvania, South Carolina and Wisconsin. - (2) Our aggregate net usable storage capacity includes 15.2 MMBbls held under long-term operating leases at facilities located in Indiana, Kansas, Louisiana and Texas.
+(1) Includes storage capacity at facilities in Alabama, Arizona, Georgia, Illinois, Indiana, Iowa, Minnesota, Missouri, Nebraska, New York, North Carolina, Ohio, Pennsylvania, South Carolina and Wisconsin.

+(2) Our aggregate net usable storage capacity includes 15.2 MMBbls held under longterm operating leases at facilities located in Indiana, Kansas, Louisiana and Texas.
 Approximately 2.2 MMBbls of our net usable storage capacity in Louisiana is held indirectly through our equity method investment in Promix.
 The remainder of our NGL underground storage caverns and above ground storage tanks are wholly owned.

 We operate these facilities, with the exception of certain Louisiana storage locations, the leased Markham facility in Texas and another leased facility in Kansas.
 Our largest underground storage facility is located in Mont Belvieu, Texas.
 This facility consists of 37 underground storage caverns used to store and redeliver mixed NGLs and NGL purity, petrochemical and related products for industrial customers located along the upper Texas Gulf Coast.
-This facility has an aggregate usable storage capacity of approximately 130 MMBbls, a brine system with approximately 21 MMBbls of above-ground brine storage pit capacity and four wells available for brine production.
+This facility has an aggregate usable storage capacity of approximately 130 MMBbls, a brine system with approximately 31 MMBbls of above-ground brine storage pit capacity and four wells available for brine production.

-LPG and ethane export terminals and related operations
+NGL export terminals and related operations